metmatera/master_thesis_marrtino_apps/bringup/README.md

         sudo service nginx start

+* Run the server

+        python wsbringup.py

+    You can check command execution with '''tmux a'''

 * Open a browser at the URL

         http://<ROBOT_IP>/bringup

-* Connect to the robot and run commands
+* Connect to the robot and control its running modules